Korzre/calculatorAngularUI-UX/readme.md

-# Calculadora feita em Angular
+# Calculator made in Angular

-O projeto foi desenvolvido em typescript
+The project was developed in typescript.

 <img src="calculadora_angular.PNG" alt="ERRO" />

-## Ferramentas utilizadas
+## Tools used

 *  Material design
 *  Angular(typescript)
 *  CSS
 *  HTML

-## Obervação
+## Note

-O projeto está sem o npm modules, caso deseja clonar aconselha-se a dar um npm install
+The project is without npm modules, if you want to clone it is advisable to give npm install.